prio/rambam_research/Rambam/README.md

 The original SEELab files are stored in Microsoft Access format.
 This notebook uses an open source set of tools to export the information into a more open CSV and Sqlite formats.

 The Sqlite format also contains the metadata contained in the original data dictionaries to make queries and exploration easier.
-An example of how to query the database [sql](/../../../blob/main/Rambam/notebooks/sql.ipynb) is also provided.
+An example of how to query the [database using sql](https://github.com/prio/research/blob/main/Rambam/notebooks/sql.ipynb) is also provided.

 ### [02.
 Datasets for 2017](https://github.com/prio/research/blob/main/Rambam/notebooks/02.%20Datasets%20for%202017.ipynb)